open-telemetry/opentelemetry-collector-contrib/processor/spanmetricsprocessor/README.md

 - `aggregation_temporality`: Defines the aggregation temporality of the generated metrics.
   One of either `AGGREGATION_TEMPORALITY_CUMULATIVE` or `AGGREGATION_TEMPORALITY_DELTA`.
   - Default: `AGGREGATION_TEMPORALITY_CUMULATIVE`
+- `collector_id`: Allows users to define an identifier for this collector which is manifested as a `collector_id` dimension in all metrics.
+  - Default: a v4 UUID that is randomly generated on collector startup.

 ## Examples